Skip to main content

 FieldDescription

-NameChoose a descriptive name for your data model
+NameChoose a descriptive name for your model

 SlugSet a unique identifier that cannot be changed once created

-SourceSelect the Snowflake table or view to model
+TableSelect the table or view to model

 Network configuration